KallanX/Divoom-PC-Monitor-PowerShell/README.md

 - **Admin Privileges**: `SetupTaskScheduler.ps1` must be run in an admin terminal.
 - **GPU Support**: Currently, GPU data is supported only for NVIDIA GPUs using `nvidia-smi.exe`.
-- **CPU Temperature**: The CPU temperature reading is currently inaccurate (stuck at 28°C).
-This is being worked on.
+- **CPU Temperature**: Fixed CPU temperature monitoring by using an external DLL `LibraHardwareMonitorLib.dll`.
-- **Third-party Tools**: No third-party tools are required for this script to function.
+- **Third-party Tools**: Unfortunately, this script requires the use of third-party tools to monitor system metrics.
+These tools are included in the repository for convenience.

 ## Shortcomings

-- **CPU Temperature**: Not working as expected.
-Currently stuck at 28°C.
+- **CPU Temperature**: CPU usage and temperature are now functional due to use of the external DLL `LibraHardwareMonitorLib.dll`.
 - **Drive Letter Display**: Future updates will include displaying the drive letter alongside the HDD usage percentage.

 ## Future Improvements